AmpersandTarski/documentation/ExecEngine/ExecEngine.md

      RULE "Every person must have a DOB": I[Person] |- personDOB;personDOB~ VIOLATION (TXT "The DOB of ", SRC persronName, " must still be registered.")

-`ExecEngine` is a special role, in the sense that it
+## The `ExecEngine` role
+`ExecEngine` is a special role, that is capable of resolving violations automatically.
+Whenever this role is assigned to a rule, the `VIOLATION` statement of that rule must contain the working instruction for it to operate.
+In its most basic form, the `VIOLATION` statement must produce a message of the form

+     functionname;arglist